 See General Education Requirements for details.

-- *Natural Sciences: Consult your advisor, counselor, or transfer institution, for transfer institution major/minor requirements.
+- *Natural Sciences and Electives: Consult your academic Pre-Education advisor, or transfer institution, for transfer institution major/minor requirements.
+PHY-133 or CHEM-131 recommended for second Natural Sciences MTA course.